Viber/creators-hub/docs/bots-api/getting-started/web-hooks.md

 ### Event Filtering

-The `set_webhook` API allows you to filter the events that trigger a callback to your<be/>
+The `set_webhook` API allows you to filter the events that trigger a callback to your<br/>
 webhook.
-You can do this by passing the event_types parameter in the API request.
+You can do this by passing the `event_types` parameter in the API request.

 There are certain events that are mandatory and cannot be filtered out.
 These events are:<br/>
 `message`, `subscribed`, and `unsubscribed`.
 These events will always trigger a<br/>